 Health Coaching is a relatively new field.
 The training, certification and expectations are slowly becoming more standardized.
-While consistency is nice, the current diversity allows you, the client, to shop around and find the best fit for your needs.
-These seven important considerations provide a wealth of information for finalizing your selection.
+While consistency is nice, the current diversity allows you, the client, to shop around and select the best health coach for your needs.
+These seven important considerations provide a wealth of information.

 1. Free Informational Call/Consult

 Partnering with a health coach requires creating a safe space for honest, candid conversation.
 It’s super important to find someone open to building a relationship.
 Most coaches offer a 30 minute “get acquainted call.”
 The call provides an opportunity for you to share why you are considering a health coach and for the coach to explain their coaching philosophy and experience.
 Both you and the coach ask questions and explore the beginning of your relationship.
 Check out #4, #5 and #7 for related information.

 Recommendation: If you are asked to make payment without speaking to the coach, my advice, “Keep looking!”

 Are there Health Coaches out there with no training and certification?
 Yes.
 Are they good at what they do?
 Some are not and some are.
 Are there other professionals working without training and certification?
 Of course.
 Do you trust your car, your home, or your health to a mechanic, electrician or healthcare provider that does not have the recommended training, education and certifications?
 I am guessing not.

 During the Fall of 2017, through a partnership with the International Consortium of Health and Wellness Coaches (ICHWC) and the National Board of Medical Examiners the first ever National Board Certification for Health & Wellness Coaches (NBC-HWC) was launched.
 The purpose of the certification is to provide a minimum standard and measure of foundational competencies: the knowledge, tasks and skills essential to the practice of health and wellness coaching.
 The ICHWC website provides a list of approved training programs and a directory of certified health coaches.